A Day at the Races (film)

-A Day at the Races is a 1937 American comedy film, and the seventh film starring the Marx Brothers (Groucho Marx, Harpo Marx and Chico Marx), with Allan Jones, Maureen O'Sullivan and Margaret Dumont.
-Like their previous Metro-Goldwyn-Mayer feature A Night at the Opera, this film was a major hit.
+A Day at the Races is a 1937 American comedy film, and the seventh film starring the Marx Brothers (Groucho, Harpo and Chico), with Allan Jones, Maureen O'Sullivan and Margaret Dumont.
+Like their 1935 Metro-Goldwyn-Mayer feature A Night at the Opera, this film was a major hit.

 Plot

 The Standish Sanitarium, owned by Judy Standish, has fallen on hard times.
 Banker J.D.
 Morgan, who owns a nearby race track, hotel and nightclub, holds the mortgage on the sanitarium and is attempting to foreclose on it in order to convert the building into a casino.
-Tony, Judy's faithful employee, suggests asking financial help from the wealthy patient Mrs. Emily Upjohn, who is a hypochondriac, living at the sanitarium.
+Tony, Judy's faithful employee, suggests asking financial help from the wealthy patient Mrs. Emily Upjohn, who is a hypochondriac living at the sanitarium.
 After being pronounced healthy by the sanitarium's doctors, Mrs. Upjohn threatens to leave for treatment by Dr. Hugo Z. Hackenbush.
-Tony overhears her praise of Hackenbush, who is, unknown to her, a horse doctor.
-When Tony lies to Mrs. Upjohn, telling her that Hackenbush has been hired to run the Sanitarium, she is elated and informs Judy she will consider helping her financially.
-Tony contacts Hackenbush in Florida by telegram and when the Doctor arrives he immediately insults the Sanitarium's business manager Mr. Whitmore.
+Tony overhears her praise of Hackenbush, who is, unknown to anyone, a horse doctor.
+Tony gets an idea to invite Hackenbush to run the Sanitarium so Mrs. Upjohn will stay and help Judy financially.
+Tony contacts Hackenbush in Florida by telegram and when the Doctor arrives he immediately insults the Sanitarium's business manager, Mr. Whitmore.
 Whitmore, being Morgan's stooge, is suspicious of Hackenbush's medical background.

 Meanwhile, Judy's beau, singer Gil Stewart, who performs at Morgan's nightclub, has just spent his life savings on a racehorse named Hi-Hat.
 He hopes the horse, which he purchased from Morgan, will win a race and the money will allow Judy to save the Sanitarium.
-Hi-Hat is so afraid of Morgan, that he rears in fright whenever he hears his voice.
-Gil now has no money to pay for Hi-Hat's feed, and he, Tony and Stuffy, Hi-Hat's jockey, have to resort to trickery to fend off the Sheriff who has come to collect money for the feed bill.
-Tony raises some money by scamming Hackenbush in the "Tutsi Fruitsy Ice Cream" scene, giving him a tip on a horse, but all in code, so he has to buy book after book to decipher it.
+The two have a falling out over the horse, but reconcile when Gill admits that he has doubts about Hi-Hat winning.
+Gil has no money left over to pay for Hi-Hat's feed, and he, Tony and Stuffy, Hi-Hat's jockey, have to resort to trickery to fend off the Sheriff who has come to collect money for the feed bill.
+Tony raises some money by scamming Hackenbush in the "Tutsi Fruitsy Ice Cream" scene, first selling him a tip on a horse in code and then the numerous books needed to decipher it.